« `html

 Decision tree: when to consult a specialist?

-Here are situations where a consultation is essential: – Your dark circles resist brightening creams and topical treatments after three months of regular use. – They progressively worsen despite optimal lifestyle (sleep, hydration, balanced diet).
+– Your dark circles resist brightening creams and topical treatments after three months of regular use. – They progressively worsen despite optimal lifestyle (sleep, hydration, balanced diet).

 – They are accompanied by other symptoms: chronic fatigue, shortness of breath, unexplained weight gain or loss.